 - 1 serving muesli home made ‘bits n pieces’, see notes

 - Put chopped apple with honey in a small pan on medium heat, with a spritz of water to speed things up if you like.
-Cook til just softened, but not mushy – about 5 min.
+Cook til just softened, but not mushy – about 5 min (if your apples are sweet already, then skip the sweetener).

 - At the same time, measure out your chosen bowl serving size of meusli, put into a dry pan on low heat to toast.
 Watch it and stir/move so it doesn’t burn.
 When you can smell it and the seeds begin to ‘pop’, you are close – about 5 min.